GregAbram/ibex/README.md

 ## Command-line Tools

+Command line tools are included in the repo.
+TO use these conveniently, add the repo root directory to your PATH environment variable.

 - **Csv2Ibx csv [csv...] ibx** read a set of csv files in original format into an IBEX instance and save it as an ibx file
 - **ApplyCmap2D ibx cmap sigvar relvar directory** Apply the given 2D colormap to the specified variables in the input data file, produucing one image file for each timestep
 - **Ibex2Gscale ibx varname** render a grey-scale image of the named variable of each timestep of the data.